16 Things to Never Do at the Gym

 Don’t crowd the squat racks

 If you aren’t doing a compound exercise—like a squat, deadlift, or shoulder press—then stay out of the squat racks.
 “This isn’t the place to do your bicep curls, because you can use dumbells or other bars specifically for that,” explains Nick Rizzo, who has spent six years as a competitive powerlifter and four years training others.
 “This applies to all other types of random exercises you see people doing in squat racks.”
-Now that you’ve done all that hard work, here are 13 things not to do after your workout is over.
+Find out the rude hotel habits you should stop ASAP.

 Don’t belt out a tune